Stephanielpt/twitter/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added the timeline of current user's tweets to the profile tab
+- [x] Updated the banner picture in the profile tab
+- [x] Made the background of a tweet the banner pic of the user who tweeted
+- [x] Placed user photo in the compose tweet view
+- [x] Added borders and layers to most images

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):